 WARNING Patient injury risk.
-When taking rectal temperatures, insert the probe tip only 5/8 inch (approximately 1.5 cm) inside the rectum of adults and only 3/8 inch (approximately 1 cm) inside the rectum of children to avoid the risk of bowel perforation.
+When taking rectal temperatures, insert the probe tip a maximum of 5/8 inch (approximately 1.5 cm) inside the rectum of adults and a maximum of 3/8 inch (approximately 1 cm) inside the rectum of children to avoid the risk of bowel perforation.